 The proposed bill amends section 14-09-32.1 of the North Dakota Century Code to affirm a parent's fundamental right to exercise primary control over their child's upbringing and education.
-It establishes that state or local government entities cannot substantially burden this right unless it is essential to further a compelling state interest and is the least restrictive means of doing so.
+It establishes that state or local government entities cannot substantially burden this right unless it is essential to further a compelling state interest and is the least restrictive means of achieving that interest.
 The bill also outlines specific parental rights, including directing a child's education, accessing educational and health records, consenting to health care decisions, and being notified of any suspected abuse or neglect involving their child.
 Additionally, it clarifies that parental rights are reserved exclusively to the parent without interference from the state or public institutions.

 Statutes affected: